A Mixed Methods Study of Residential Adjustment Following Wildfires

 After a major disaster, such as a wildfire, affected homeowners must make a difficult decision: do they rebuild their home as it was before the disaster, rebuild but in a way that better protects them from future disasters, or relocate to a new home elsewhere?
 These are complicated decisions that impact homeowners and communities for many years.
 Such decisions are influenced by many factors, including household income, access to insurance, location of employment, the need for local services such as medical care or schools, and connections to family and friends.
 One underlying factor that affects all these others is place attachment, or the emotional and functional ties that people have to the place where they live.

 This study focuses on understanding how place attachment influences the decisions people make after disasters, specifically decisions about where they live and whether they invest in measures that reduce their risk to future disasters.
-Focused on four California counties that have been affected by recent, major wildfires, findings from this study will help local governments and practitioners develop programs that better support households that are affected by disasters and inform community planning for hazards associated with climate change.
+Focused on four northern California counties (Sonoma, Lake, Butte, Plumas) and Maui County, Hawai’i, that have been affected by recent, major wildfires, findings from this study will help local governments and practitioners develop programs that better support households that are affected by disasters and inform community planning for hazards associated with climate change.

 This collaborative research is supported by funding from the National Science Foundation (Award #2135424 and Award #2135440).